Volkansari3/medical-rag-system/README.md

 Rather than a full benchmark suite, I would run a focused medical QA evaluation: 50–100 questions from a public dataset (MedQA, PubMedQA), automated scoring (exact match + LLM-as-judge), and compare the 70B model against the baseline we already use.
 Total GPU time: 2–4 hours.

-**4. Document decisions async for the manager**

-Drop a Slack message summarising: provider chosen, cost estimate, benchmark scope, expected completion time.
-Manager can review async without blocking progress.

-**Trade-offs:** Using Together AI / Fireworks is fastest to start and requires zero GPU management, but gives no control over serving configuration (quantization, batch size, sampling).
-A self-hosted RunPod instance gives full control and is better for a rigorous benchmark, at the cost of 30–60 minutes of setup time.

 ---

 ## AI Usage